imor/mini-lsm/mini-lsm-book/src/05-compaction.md

 </div>

-We did not finish this chapter as part of Mini-LSM v1.
+This chapter was not completed as part of Mini-LSM v1.

 {{#include copyright.md}}